 Please see our Calendar of Events for a complete list of Italy Reads activities.

-Participating teachers, students, libraries and book groups can attend a Keynote Address by Pulitzer Prize-winning author Jhumpa Lahiri, watch the film adaptation of The Namesake, attend a production of the stage adaptation of the novel by The English Theatre of Rome, participate in Student Exchanges, and compete in a Student Video Contest .
+Participating teachers, students, libraries and book group leaders can attend a Keynote Address and Master Class for Teachers by Professor Sarah Churchwell, leading expert on Williams and his work, watch the film adaptation of The Glass Menagerie, attend a production of the play by The English Theatre of Rome, participate in Student Exchanges, and compete in a Student Video Contest .
 Participating teachers can also attend a day-long Italy Reads training workshop.

 ITALY READS ACTIVITIES

-• Keynote Address -- Participating teachers and their students will be invited to the Italy Reads Keynote Address delivered by Pulitzer Prize-Winning author Jhumpa Lahiri.
+• Keynote Address -- Participating teachers and their students will be invited to the Italy Reads Keynote Address delivered by an expert on Williams and his work.
 See the Calendar of Events for details.

-• Film Screenings -- Participating teachers and their students will have the opportunity to schedule a free screening of the 2006 film adaptation of The Namesake, directed by Mira Nair, of followed by a discussion session with Italy Reads Volunteers at John Cabot University.
+• Film Screenings -- Participating teachers and their students will have the opportunity to schedule a free screening of the film adaptation of The Glass Menagerie, followed by a discussion session with Italy Reads Volunteers at John Cabot University.

-• Play Performances -- Participating teachers and their students will receive discounted tickets to The English Theatre of Rome's production of the stage adaptation of The Namesake.
+• Play Performances -- Participating teachers and their students will receive discounted tickets to The English Theatre of Rome's production of the stage adaptation of The Glass Menagerie.
 See the Calendar of Events for details.

 • Student Video Contest -- Students participating in Italy Reads can enter a video contest to compete for significant cash prizes.
 See Student Video Contest for details.

-• Teacher Training -- Participating teachers can take part in a day-long workshop about the novel and the use of the teaching materials gathered by Italy Reads.
+• Teacher Training -- Participating teachers can take part in a day-long workshop about the play and the use of the teaching materials gathered by Italy Reads.
 Contact Italy Reads at [email protected] or call Ms. Gina Marie Spinelli at +39-06-681-91223 for details.
-Teacher Training Workshops will be offered on Saturday, 25 May, Friday, 31 May and Friday, 13 September.
-Only one of these three opportunities need be attended as they are replicas of one presentation which are scheduled in order to accommodate the busy schedules of participating high school teachers.
+The Teacher Training Workshop will be offered on Friday, 14 October 2016 .